Wells-Group/dlrbnicsx/demo/poisson/README.md

 $$\text{On } \partial \hat{\Omega}: (x, y) \to (\mu_0 x, \mu_1 y) \ .$$

-This boundary deformation is then propagated througth the entire domain using Harmonic mesh deformation.
+This boundary deformation is then propagated inside the entire domain using Harmonic mesh deformation.

 ### 2. Implementation